FAQs

 Q - I work with computers.
 Am I entitled to an eyesight test and to glasses bought by my School?

-A - Although using computers does not cause damage to the eyes existing defects in eyesight can lead to other symptoms such as stress and musculoskeletal problems.
-For this reason, it is recommended that all new and existing computer users have an eyesight test at regular intervals.
-Suitable eyesight tests can be obtained free of charge from your optician.
-If an eyesight test reveals that a member of staff requires spectacles specifically for computer work the cost of the lenses (excluding any tinting/coating) and basic frames has to be met by the Unit in which the member of staff is employed.
+A - Although using computers does not cause damage to the eyes, existing defects in eyesight can lead to other symptoms such as stress, headache and musculoskeletal problems.
+For this reason, all new and existing computer users should seek an eyesight test at regular intervals.
+Eyesight tests can be obtained free of charge from your optician.
+If an eyesight test reveals that a member of staff needs spectacles specifically for computer work the cost of the lenses (excluding any tinting/coating) and basic frames has to be met by the unit in which the member of staff is employed.
 (This applies only where the staff member uses a computer as a significant element of their job AND the glasses are needed specifically and only because of this computer use.)

 Q - I have a young person coming to work with me, what should I do?